Legal status of transgender people: Chile

 Chile bans all discrimination and hate crimes based on gender identity and gender expression.
 The Gender Identity Law, in effect since 2019, recognizes the right to self-perceived gender identity, allowing people over 14 years to change their name and gender on all official documents without prohibitive requirements.
 Since 1974, the change of gender had been possible in the country through a judicial process.

 Colombia

-Since 2015, a Colombian person may change their legal gender and name manifesting their solemn will before a notar, no surgeries or judicial order required.
+Since 2015, a Colombian person may change their legal gender and name manifesting their solemn will before a notary, no surgeries or judicial order required.

 Ecuador

 Since 2016, Ecuadorians are allowed to change their birth name and gender identity (instead of the sex assigned at birth) on legal documents and national ID cards.
 The person who wants to change the word "sex" for "gender" in the identity card shall present two witnesses to accredit the self-determination of the applicant.

 Peru

 In Peru transgender persons can change their legal gender and name after complying with certain requirements that may become psychological and psychiatric evaluations, a medical intervention or sex reassignment surgery.
 A judicial permission is required.

 In November 2016, the Constitutional Court of Peru determined that transsexuality is not a pathology and recognized the right to gender identity.
 However, favorable judicial decisions on gender change have been appealed.